 Alexei’s thick, meaty hand met the table.
 The plate and bottle rattled.
 “So tell her what an idiot she’s being!
 You love her, don’t you want her to start making good decisions?”

 Susan shrugged.
 A booth ahead of them, there was an old man in a burgundy sweater mumbling and spitting into a battered-looking flip phone.
-His neck craned and his hands shook.
+His neck craned back at them.

 “If you came back right now,” Susan said, “Isadore would forgive you.
 Maisey still doesn’t know!
 She — Isadore — would find a way to justify all of this to herself.
 Which is almost like forgiveness..,”